 Templates are good because it gives your audience a skeleton to work from and customise for themselves.
 It also saves valuable time – which is something we all appreciate.

-As an example from my own profession, I could create a content calendar template for my readers to download.
-(Something I’ll be offering over the coming weeks!)
+As an example from my own profession, I’ve created a content calendar template for my pet business owners to download.

-These are just a few ideas to grow your email list, but you could also capture details by offering exciting data or research, a slideshare presentation or hosting a small event.
+These are just a few ideas to grow your email list, but you could also capture details any number of ways – how about hosting a small event in your community with a prize giveaway?

 There are countless offers you can create to generate sign ups – get creative and start producing content your audience really wants.